Najlaeh/Accessible-Insulin-Pen-Redesign-Data-Driven-Analysis-/README.md

 Which types of medical device failures are most common, and how can design improvements reduce their impact on users?

 # What I Did
-I used a dataset of reported medical device failures, including causes and event details.
+I used a dataset [Faulty Medical Devices - Global Dataset](https://www.kaggle.com/datasets/vladimirmijatovic/faulty-medical-devices-global-dataset?resource=download) of reported medical device failures, including causes and event details.
 I cleaned and simplified the data to focus on patterns in why devices fail.
 I grouped failure causes into categories (design, material, and process); looked at which types of failures happen the most; and then interpreted how these failures affect real users.
 Lastly, I focused on accessibility and usability issues.

 # Key Findings
 Design-related issues were one of the most common causes of failure.
 Many failures are connected to how users physically interact with devices.
 Users with motor impairments can have more difficulty using these devices.